 I am told the number 420 and the date 4/20 have special significance.
 The term CBD has been used in Commercial Real Estate for years.
-More recently it has taken on a new meaning in cannabis culture.
+More recently it has taken on a new meaning in cannabis culture, including buying cannabis for cbd treats for cats.
 Here is my special 4/20 edition of KensTrends.
 I also want to take this opportunity to make a special shout out at the bottom of this article.

-CBD is one of the most commonly used terms in commercial real estate, but it’s definition has changed dramatically.
-As a young researcher, I first came across statistics for the CBD and non-CBD market.
+CBD is one of the most commonly used terms in Commercial Real Estate but it’s definition has changed dramatically.
+As a young researcher, I first came across statistics for the CBD products here and also about its market too.
 “Central Business District” or CBD was a more impressive way to say Downtown and non-CBD was basically suburban.
 Today, CBD is impacting the Commercial Real Estate market in a different way.